 How to Choose the Right Hair Oil for Your Hair & Scalp Type

-Estimated reading time – 6 minutes |
+Estimated reading time – 6 minutes

 As a desi kid, hair oiling isn’t something new for me.
 My mom has probably been oiling my hair since the day it grew.
-To be very honest, I never was a fan of it.
+To be very honest, I was never a fan of it.
 I mean, who even likes greasy hair?!
 And it’s not like she put the enough amount; it always had to be half the bottle!
 If you grew up in a brown household, you know the deal (eye roll)!
 It was a Sunday ritual.
 Every Sunday morning, I used to wash my hair, and every Sunday night, my mom used to empty the oil bottle by pouring it into my hair.
-And I had to stay with that oil in my hair for the whole week, right till Sunday morning when I’d wash and shampoo it off.
+And I had to stay with that oil in my hair for the whole week, right till the next Sunday morning when I’d wash and shampoo it off.
 So naturally, after school ended, I took charge and stopped making my hair greasy.
-I only oiled my hair once a month or so, and that too just a night before my hair-wash day.
+I only oiled my hair once a month or so, and that too just the night before my hair-wash day.
 And let me tell you, that was the WORST decision of my life!

 If you are wondering why, then continue reading this blog to find out!

-Table of Contents: |
+Table of Contents:

 Why Is Personalised Hair Care Essential?